ynput/ayon-usd-resolver/README.md

     ```

 # -------------------------- Prebuild / Self Compiled  --------------------------
-- We will deliver some prebuild versoins off the resolver in the future.
+- We will deliver some prebuilt versions off the resolver in the future.
 - but it's essential to know that those versions will be the prebuilt binaries that our tests created, so you might not find the software or OS version you want.
 - It's also to be expected that resolver prebuilds are behind new software releases.

 # ---------------------------------- Prebuild ----------------------------------
-- Prebuilds aren't available as of right now.
+- Prebuilts aren't available as of right now.

 # ------------------------------- Self Compiled -------------------------------

 ## Core concepts
-1. currently, we only support Houdini for building Resolvers.
+1. currently, we only support Houdini and AyonUsd for building Revolver's.
 (Other software Packages and stand-alone setups will follow soon)
-2. Currently, building the Resolver centres around a build script .sh(Linux) .bat(windows).
+2. Currently, building the Resolver centers around a build script .sh(Linux) .bat(windows).
 The Linux build script is more elaborate than the Windows script because resolver development is currently done on Linux, so the build.sh carries extra functionality around.

 ### Linux Build Steps:
-- First, you must set a few variables in the `build.sh` script. (they are all greyed out)
+- First, you must set a few variables in the `build.sh` script. (they are all grayed out)
 #### Varlibes:
 - `HOU_VER` = Set this to the number off your Houdini version.
 - `COMPILEPLUGIN` = In the Reop-root, you find a folder called `BuildPlugins`.
 In this folder, there are .cmake scripts that we call BuildPlugins.
 You will have to set this variable to the path + name off this build plugin as a relative path
 starting from the `BuildPlugins` e.g. `HouLinux/LinuxPy310Houdini20`
-- `INSTALLNAME`{Optonal} = This is an optional variable that allows you to overwrite how the folder for the resolver will be named.
+- `INSTALLNAME`{Optional} = This is an optional variable that allows you to overwrite how the folder for the resolver will be named.
-- `HOUDINI_INSTALL_DIR`{Optonal} = this is an overwrite for the instal directory off Houdini.
+- `HOUDINI_INSTALL_DIR`{Optional} = this is an overwrite for the install directory off Houdini.
 If you don't set this, the script will assume that you installed Houdini in `opt/` with the base name of `hfs`

 #### Next Steps {in the Terminal}:
-- Run `build.sh Clean` / `Clean` = Will delete and recreate the build and Resolvers folder for a clean build setup.
+- Run `build.sh Clean` / `Clean` = Will delete and recreate the build and Revolvers folder for a clean build setup.
-- Your resolver is compiled and will be under Resolvers +BuildPluing Path. e.g. `Resolvers/HouLinux/LinuxPy310Houdini20`
+- Your resolver is compiled and will be under Revolver's + BuildPluing Path. e.g. `Resolvers/HouLinux/LinuxPy310Houdini20`

 ### Windows Build Steps: